ontolex/morph/index.md

 </aside>

-The target can use backreferences (`\1`) to refer to the captured groups in the source string.
+The target can use variables `$N` to refer to the substrings captured by parenthesised expressions in the source string (e.g. `$1` for the first pair of parenthesis, `$2` for the second, etc.).

 <aside class="example" title="Formation of German perfect forms">